gregschmit/django-impression/README.rst

 - Email templates are editable by users in the UI.
 - API endpoints allow remote systems to send emails.
+- API requests can contain a JSON for the "email body" which allows clean separation between the content (data sent by the remote system) and the presentation (defined by the Impression templates).
-- Impression is protected by a system of semi-trust, where you can apply rate limits on the systems which use Impression, and control the content and format of emails.
+- Impression is protected by a system of semi-trust, where you can apply rate limits on the systems which use Impression, constrain which services/templates each remote system has access to, and control the format of the emails that are sent.

 Architectures